Mishalzeera/the-money-manager/README.md

 The next step is displaying the fields from the database in the profile page.
 Also blank buttons that will allow the user to update their finances and view their wishlist/reward.

+### Adapt Internal Links

+For the sake of keeping things coherent, an if statement was added to base.html, showing login/register vs logout options depending on the state.
+The condition of "user" being in session cookies was used as the deciding factor.